Personal Lines of Credit

 • Annual or monthly fee: You may need to pay a maintenance fee every year (or month) that your line of credit is open.

-• Transaction fee: Sometimes called a draw fee, some lenders may charge you to access your line of credit.
+• Transaction fee: Sometimes called a draw fee, this means some lenders may charge you to access your line of credit.
 Keep this in mind when deciding if a personal line of credit is your best option.

-Unsecured line of credit
+Personal line of credit pros and cons

 ProsCons